-The DCP, through investments in collective funds managed by MCM and trusteed by The Bank of New York Mellon, indirectly holds certain derivative financial instruments.
+The DCP, through investments in collective investment funds managed by MCM and trusteed by The Bank of New York Mellon, indirectly holds certain derivative financial instruments.
 A derivative is a risk-shifting agreement, the value of which is derived from the value of an underlying asset.
 The underlying asset could be a physical commodity, an interest rate, a company's stock, a stock index, a currency, or virtually any other tradable instrument upon which two parties can agree.
 The derivatives most commonly used by MCM include currency forwards, futures, options, and swaps.
-The notional value of these instruments is not significant as of December 31, 2014 and 2013.
-The collective funds that the DCP is invested in currently utilize the following derivative instruments:
+The notional value of these instruments is not significant as of December 31, 2015 and 2014.
+The collective investment funds that the DCP is invested in currently utilize the following derivative instruments: